8 hard-won rights for LGBTI Australians

 In 2014, Andrew Barr made history when he became Chief Minister of the Australian Capital Territory, becoming the first openly LGBTI person to lead an Australian government.

 While some jurisdictions had allowed LGBTI people to adopt children, most Australian states only permitted it, from the 1980s, under some circumstances.
 In 2002, Western Australia passed the Acts Amendment (Lesbian and Gay Law Reform) Act 2002 which made the sexual orientation and gender of couples irrelevant when considering their application for adoption.

 In 2004 the ACT passed a similar law.
 It took a while for the other states to catch up, with the most recent change being made in South Australia in 2017.
 Today, only the Northern Territory prohibits LGBTI couples from adopting children.

 2013: Convictions expunged

 Beginning in 2013, an injustice was corrected when state and territory governments began expunging (removing) the historical convictions of LGBTI people convicted under sodomy laws.
-The first jurisdiction to do so was South Australia in 2013, followed by New South Wales in 2014, and Victoria and the ACT in 2015.
+South Australia allowed sodomy convictions to become ‘spent’, not appearing on criminal records, in 2013.
+New South Wales removed all sodomy convictions in 2014, and Victoria and the ACT in 2015.
 On 24 May 2016, Victorian Premier Daniel Andrews formally apologised to LGBTI people for their past treatment.

 We criminalised homosexual thoughts and deeds.
 We validated homophobic words and acts.
 And we set the tone for a society that ruthlessly punished the different – with a short sentence in prison, and a life sentence of shame.
 From now on, that shame is ours.
 This parliament and this government are to be formally held to account for designing a culture of darkness and shame.
 And those who faced its sanction, and lived in fear, are to be formally recognised for their relentless pursuit of freedom and love.